PeterRobards/Yall_Scan/README.md

                         Note: defaults to whatever you have set on your URLScan.io account.

   -U, --user_agent      Signal you wish to select a specific user agent from a provided list
-                        instead of the default: a random iOS user agent.
+                        of user agents instead of the default: a random iOS user agent.

+  --custom_agent CUSTOM_AGENT
+                        Provide a custom User Agent string - wrapped in quotes - to submit with scan.

   -T TAGS [TAGS ...], --tags TAGS [TAGS ...]
                         User defined Tags: Submit a list (1-10 items) of tags to be associated with URL(s) on URLScan.io's website.
 If more than 10 tags are included, the program will only sumit the first 10 tags.

   -c {de, us, jp, fr, gb, nl, ca, it, es}, --country_code {de,us,jp,fr,gb,nl,ca,it,es}
                         Country code that you wish the scan to originate from.
                         Works with "public" visibility scan_type.